dsccommunity/SqlServerDsc/README.md

   - Added support for clustered SQL instances
   - BREAKING CHANGE: Updated parameters to align with other resources (SQLServer / SQLInstanceName)
 * Created unit tests for xSQLServerConfiguration resource
+* Changes and enhancements in xSQLServerDatabaseRole
+  - BREAKING CHANGE: Fixed so the same user can now be added to a role in one or more databases, and/or one or more instances.
+Now the parameters `SQLServer`, `SQLInstanceName` and `Database` are mandatory.
+  - Enhanced so the same user can now be added to more than one role

 ### 3.0.0.0
 * xSQLServerHelper